1. PERSONAL FINANCE

 • Mint offers a free version of its app for basic budgeting and saving.

-In order to be a good steward of your money, it’s important to keep track of what you have and what you spend.
-There are many tools out there to help you do just that.
+In order to be a good steward of your money, it’s also important to keep track of what you have and what you spend.
+There are many tools, like the Mint app, to help you do just that.

 Top tips to ensure you’re saving enough for retirement